NSHipster/articles/2013-03-18-c-storage-classes.md

 ### Static Singletons

-A common pattern in Objective-C is the _`static` singleton_, wherein a statically-declared variable is initialized and returned in either a function or class method. `dispatch once` is used to guarantee that the variable is initialized _exactly_ once in a thread-safe manner:
+A common pattern in Objective-C is the `static` singleton, wherein a statically-declared variable is initialized and returned in either a function or class method. `dispatch once` is used to guarantee that the variable is initialized _exactly_ once in a thread-safe manner:

 ~~~{objective-c}
 + (instancetype)sharedInstance {